Medical Device Quality Control vs Quality Assurance

 - Corrective and preventive action (CAPA) management – When a nonconforming product is identified, quality control team members will initiate an investigation to analyze how and why the defect occurred.

-Why Quality Assurance & Quality Control Are So Important in the Medical Device Industry
+Why QA & QC Are So Important in the Medical Device Industry?

 Quality is paramount in the design, development and manufacturing of medical and drug delivery devices.
 A defective medical device can have huge implications on patient outcomes, as well as on the reputation of manufacturers and medical professionals.
-Quality control and quality assurance both intersect under quality management system processes, but they are not one in the same.
+Quality control and assurance both intersect under QMS processes, but they are not one in the same.
 Not spending the right amount of time and effort on these important aspects of medical device manufacturing can lead to irreparable consequences.